pratinavchandra/dnsmon/README.md

 Python script to monitor and log all DNS queries on a system.

-Can be used to collect info from a system during dynamic malware analysis.
+Can be used to collect DNS requests from a system during dynamic malware analysis.

 Install Scapy
 ```text